sfc-gh-pcline/aisql-demo/search/QUICK_START.md

 **You're all set! 🎉**

-Start querying your invoices with natural language and powerful search capabilities.
+Start searching your invoices with powerful semantic search capabilities powered by Snowflake Cortex AI.